DUI Law | Criminal Defense Law

 Shaw 3 Law Firm is very experienced and a trustworthy Criminal Defense Firm handling these cases.
 We have defended several hundreds of these cases leading to favorable results for the client.

-If you are accused of any other crimes besides the above, Shaw 3 Law is happy to speak to you about your case.
+If you are accused of any other crimes besides the above, Shaw 3 Law Firm is happy to speak to you about your case.

 If you are charged with a criminal case, then it is very important that you get the right CA Defense Attorney on your side to advocate for your aggressively.